 - Provide you with exercises to help you achieve your goals

 - Educate you on the correct form for each exercise

 - Coach you on how maximize exercise impact

 - Help you monitor warning signs such as pain so you're safe to complete exercises outside of your session

-If you are using opiods to control pain, physical therapy is uniquely suited to help you reduce pain and exercise in a safer way.3
+Plus, if you are using opioids to control pain, physical therapy is uniquely suited to help you reduce pain and exercise in a safer way.3

 As a DIY physical therapist, you are not benefitting from the coaching, education, and personalized rehabilitation program of an expert.

 Instead, you are relying on a generalized exercise program on the open internet.
 And even if you understand the medical terms included, the internet exercise video cannot tweak your program to maximize your benefits as you progress.

 Even more of a problem, if you experience pain after your exercises, you lack guidance as to whether your pain is normal or if you should discontinue the program.

 Unfortunately, your DIY program is generalized, static, and ineffective.